robenkleene/design-references/after-effects/after-effects-tools.md

 # After Effects Tools

-## Eyedropper
+## Rectangle Tool

-- Hit enter to select a color from another application (clicking will bring that application forward)
+- Double-click the `Rectangle Tool` icon to fill the composition with a shape of that size.

 ## Pen Tool